codewithmike01/hello-rails-react/README.md

 # Rails project: Hello rails react

-> In this project, i will be creating a blog app using ruby on rails, this app can view users, posts,comments and likes.
+> In this project, i set up a rials api app with a react front end

 ## Video